jpmens/check_nix/README.md

 The reason this was implemented is that since a DNSBL can cause e-mail to be blocked, we believe it is better to have a name server *not* answer than answer incorrectly.
-In other words, what you may wish to do is to have a process verify whether the DNSBL slave is running smoothly, and if it isn't kill off the name server until an operator has checked and fixed the problem.
+In other words, what you may wish to do is to have an external process periodically verify whether the DNSBL slave is running smoothly, and if it isn't kill off the name server until an operator has checked and fixed the problem.

 # BUGS